Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: The Brazilian Bolsa Fam ilia Program

 \section{The Brazilian Bolsa Fam\'ilia Program}

-The Bolsa Fam\'ilia Program (BF) is a social welfare program of the Brazilian government that started in 2003 and has been ongoing until very recently.
-At the end of 2021, it has been replaced by a new welfare program, called Auxílio Brasil.
-The program reaches around 13 million families, more than 50 million people, a major portion of the country's low-income population.
-Its primary objectives are to reduce short-term poverty by direct cash transfers and to fight long-term poverty by increasing human capital among poor Brazilian people.
-Technically, the Bolsa Fam\'ilia program is a conditional cash transfer program, that is, benefits are paid over time to beneficiaries only conditional on their investments in health and education.
-For health, children up to seven years old are required to have up-to-date vaccinations, and pregnant women must have regular medical check-ups and prenatal examinations.
-Children and teenagers must be enrolled in school and have a minimum attendance of 85\% for those under 15 years old, and a minimum of 75\% for those between 15 and 17.
-Each beneficiary receives a debit card which is charged up every month, unless the recipient has not met the necessary conditions, in which case (and after a couple of warnings) the payment is suspended.
-In addition, the program empowers BF beneficiaries by linking them to complementary services, such as employment training and social assistance programs.
+The Bolsa Fam\'ilia Program (BF) is a social welfare program of the Brazilian government that started in 2003 and is still ongoing.
+The program has reached around 13 million families, more than 50 million people, a major portion of the country's low-income population.
+Its primary objectives are to reduce short-term poverty through direct cash transfers and to fight long-term poverty by increasing human capital among poor Brazilian people.
+The Bolsa Fam\'ilia program is a conditional cash transfer program, that is, benefits are paid over time to beneficiaries only conditional on their investments in health and education.
+Eligibility to the Bolsa Fam\'ilia program is conditional on being registered in the Brazilian National Registry for Social Programs (Cadastro Unico or CadUnico) and having a monthly per capita below the poverty line.
+In 2008, this threshold was 120 Brazilian reals (BRL) \footnote{Note that $1$ BRL $= 0.4321$ USD in 12/31/2008.
+See https://it.investing.com/currencies/usd-brl-historical-data}.
+Beneficiaries can then receive variable benefits that depend on the number of children and their ages \citep{Brazil2008, Brazil2014, WWP2014}.
+In addition to these variable benefits, those with per capita income below a lower threshold (60 BRL in 2008) and categorized as living in `extreme poverty' were eligible for a basic grant (see Section~A.1 in the e-Appendix for further details).